 - 2.1.
 Water used for irrigation shall be from treated municipal water supplies or wells and delivered through intact pipes with backflow prevention devices.
 Tertiary-treated municipal recycled water is acceptable. - 2.2.
 If well water is used, wellheads shall be protected from contamination by surface water sources. - 2.3 Untreated surface waters and recycled nursery runoff shall not be used for irrigation, and plants shall not be held where potential contamination from such sources is possible via splash, runoff, or inundation. - 2.4.
-Keep irrigation equipment free of contamination that could be transferred to irrigation water or plants.
-All hose ends, nozzles, emitters, sprinklers, and other irrigation equipment used to apply water to plants must be sanitized before use on plants.
-Drip lines, hoses, and other irrigation equipment that is suspended over plants or may come in contact with plants must also be sanitized if they happen to contact the ground or other potentially contaminated surfaces.
-Sanitize drip irrigation equipment whenever it is moved to a different set of plants.
+Ensure that the plumbing system is intact and properly protected with backflow prevention devices so that contaminants from the soil or runoff water can't enter the system.
+Irrigation equipment must be kept free of contamination that could be transferred to irrigation water or plants.
+Drip and sprinkler irrigation parts should be new or sanitized.
+Re-sanitize irrigation equipment whenever it is moved to a different set of plants and after repairs or contact with potentially contaminated materials or surfaces.